- Snow & Trail Report

-Catamount's current owners began their ski industry careers seven years later, when Bill and Don took over management of the small ski area Fahnestock.
+The first generation of Gilbert and Edwards, Bill and Don, began their ski industry careers seven years later, when they took over management of the small ski area Fahnestock.
 The following year, the partners leased land from the State of New York and opened the Silvermine ski area.

 Skiing really started to grow in the Berkshires in the late 1950s, with the opening of the Jiminy Peak and Butternut Basin ski areas.
 In the late '50s or early '60s, the Brodie Mountain ski area - now closed - also opened.